 FREE Speed Reading Starter Guide

-Are You Hearing Your Own Voice in Your Head?
+Are You Hearing Voices in Your Head…While Reading?

 When you were initially taught to read, you were told to read out loud.
 Once you were fluent enough, your teacher probably told you to start saying the words in your head.
 This is how the habit of subvocalization usually originates.
 Most people continue reading this way for the rest of their lives.
 But if you want to start reading faster, you need to minimize this habit.

-Here’s an example of what I mean.
-Think about when you are driving.
-When you see a stop sign, do you actually vocalize the word “STOP” in your head?
-You may have done so right now while reading the words in the sentence, but when you see a stop sign while driving you’re unlikely to say the word.
-You see it and recognize that it’s a stop sign automatically.
+However, there are situations when you read without saying words in your head.
+For example, think about when you’re driving.
+When you see a stop sign, do you actually subvocalize the word “STOP” in your head?
+You may have done so right now while reading the words in the sentence, but when you see a stop sign while driving, you’re unlikely to say the word.
+You see it and automatically recognize that it’s a stop sign.

 It Isn’t About Words, It’s About Ideas

-Reading isn’t even about words but rather about extracting ideas, absorbing information, and getting details.
+Reading isn’t even about words, but rather about extracting ideas, absorbing information, and getting details.
 Words by themselves don’t mean much unless they’re surrounded by other words.
-When you read the words “New York City”, do you even think of it as three words?
-If you’re like most people, you would equate those three words (New York City) to a city.
+When you read the words “New York City,” do you even think of it as three words?
+Most people would equate those three words (New York City) to a city.
 NYC would mean the same thing, right?

 Many of the words we see are simply there for grammatical purposes (the, a, an).
-They don’t provide you with the same kind of meaning as words like “university”.
+They don’t provide you with the same meaning as words like “university.”
 We have to minimize subvocalization in order to boost our reading speed.
 Why do we have to do this?
 Because subvocalization limits how fast we can really read.

-Think about it this way: if you are saying every word in your head, doesn’t that mean that you can only read as fast as you can talk?
-If you’re saying every single word in your head, your limit is going to be your talking speed.
+Think about it this way: if you are saying each word in your head, doesn’t that mean that you can only read as fast as you can talk?
+If you’re saying every word in your head, your limit will be your talking speed.

 Reading Speed = Talking Speed for Most People